Wind Cave National Park Facts

 For those seeking a more strenuous hike, the Wind Cave Canyon Backcountry Trail is a 7.5-mile trail that takes visitors through the park’s rugged canyon and offers a unique and challenging hiking experience.

-No matter what type of hike you choose, Wind Cave National Park provides a variety of opportunities to explore the beauty and diversity of its natural landscape, and visitors are sure to have an unforgettable experience on its trails.
+No matter what type of hike you choose, Wind Cave National Park provides a variety of opportunities to explore the beauty and diversity of its natural landscape, and visitors are sure to have an experience you won’t forget on its trails.

 10. More Than Just Parks Made An Amazing Film At Wind Cave & You’re Invited To See It